 Tesla coils have always played a special role in denoting the “mad” scientist.
 Created by that great icon of mad science himself, Nikola Tesla, the coils have long been beloved by high-voltage hobbyists.
-The world’s largest existing Tesla coil, however, was commissioned neither as a work of science nor as a movie prop, but as a work of art.
+One of the world’s largest Tesla coil, however, was commissioned neither as a work of science nor as a movie prop, but as a work of art.

-Known as Electrum, this four-storey (38-foot) Tesla coil was commissioned by a prominent New Zealand art patron, Alan Gibbs, and set up on on his farm outside of Auckland in April, 1998.
+Known as Electrum, this four-story (38-foot) Tesla coil was commissioned by a prominent New Zealand art patron, Alan Gibbs, and set up on his farm outside of Auckland in April of 1998.
 Built by the late artist Eric Orr and high-voltage engineer Greg Leyh, the enormous coil puts out over 3 million volts, enough to rip electrons out of the air molecules around it.

 Though Electrum is the largest coil currently in existence, it is not the biggest ever created.
-That title belongs to an 18-storey-tall coil built in 1903 by Nikola Tesla himself at Wardenclyffe, Long Island.
-Unfortunately, it was torn down due to lack of funding before it was ever fully operational.
-But Leyh, the co-creator of Electrum, has plans to resurrect Tesla’s dream of a giant coil--times two.
+That title belongs to an 18-story coil built-in 1903 by Nikola Tesla himself at Wardenclyffe on Long Island.
+Unfortunately, it was torn down due to a lack of funding before it was ever fully operational.
+But Leyh, the co-creator of Electrum, has plans to resurrect Tesla’s dream of a giant coil — times two.

 Under the project name “Lightning on Demand,” or LOD, Leyh has purchased 81 acres in the Nevada desert where he plans to build twin 118-foot-tall Tesla coils, which would be big enough to generate 10-million-volt lightning arcs that would stretch across an area the size of a football field.
 Having built a pair of 1:12 scale (still almost 10 feet tall) coils as a proof of concept, Leyh is waiting for funding to help bring his electrical dream to life.

-Other large Tesla coils currently in action include the "BIGGG” Tesla coil in Oklahoma, Big Bruiser in Wisconsin, and a pair of coils known as CAUAC that make an appearance at the annual Coachella music festival.
-A number of large coil can also been seen at the yearly Teslathon gatherings.
+Other large Tesla coils currently in action include the Viziv tower in Milford, Texas, “BIGGG” Tesla coil in Oklahoma, Big Bruiser in Wisconsin, and a pair of coils known as CAUAC that make an appearance at the annual Coachella music festival.
+A number of large coils can also be seen at the yearly Teslathon gatherings.